Show Me Girl

 "Show Me Girl" is a song written by Gerry Goffin and Carole King and performed by Herman's Hermits.
-It reached #19 on the UK and Swedish charts and #25 in Australia in 1964.
-The song was not released as a single in the United States and instead "Can't You Hear My Heartbeat" was released.
-It was featured on their 1965 album, Herman's Hermits.
-It was also featured on the band's second EP, Mrs. Brown, You've Got a Lovely Daughter (EP).

-The song was produced by Mickie Most.
+The single reached number 19 in the UK charts in December 1964.
+It also reached #19 on the Swedish singles chart and #25 in Australia.
+The song appeared on the band's second EP, Mrs. Brown, You've Got a Lovely Daughter.
+The song was not released as a single in North America, but appeared on the group's first US album, Herman's Hermits.